 “Queenstown has distinct seasons and I’m inspired to put out beers that reflect that.
-We’ve recently made tasty hazy IPAs, delicious sours, and a good old-fashioned larger.
-When it’s warm, I love our Lawn Mower larger: it’s made for a hot sunny day when you’re mowing the lawn in your jandals and you don’t want to lose your toes… it’s easy-going and sessionable at 4%.”
+We’ve recently made tasty hazy IPAs, delicious sours, and a good old-fashioned lager.
+When it’s warm, I love our Lawn Mower lager: it’s made for a hot sunny day when you’re mowing the lawn in your jandals and you don’t want to lose your toes… it’s easy-going and sessionable at 4%.”

 Jay Sherwood, Lake & Wood